 Complete your MyBusiness profile with relevant keywords in the about section.

 This one seems obvious but many forget to do this.
 Verify and link your website with your business profile.

 4) Consistent Branding

-Keep the name of your business consistent throughout various social media channel.
-Google uses something called “knowledge graph” to track your overall brand presence on the web.
+Keep the name of your business consistent throughout various social media channels.
+Google uses something called a “knowledge graph” to track your overall brand presence on the web.
 Once your brand starts to grow Google might list other social media links on your profile page.

 BONUS GROWTH HACK to increase Local SEO using MyBusiness

 This is kind of a controversial process and some Real Estate Professionals found success doing it.
 Basically, when you verify your business your business name should be an exact long-tail keyword that you are targeting.

 If you can get your business verified doing that then you should start seeing your brand show up within a few days for local search results even without getting reviews.

 The problem with this process is that your website and other branding elements need to match if you want to build any real brand equity for the long term.